Born this Day, nine

 Jim Beloff is the entrepreneur of Flea Market Music a movement to put a ukulele in every pot by Christmas.
 His own music, in the case of “When You’re Born on Christmas Day,” is a smash-up of folk, blues, pop, and something that always feels Hawaiian to me.
 Nice noodling on the little box, but also nice imagining about the other holiday-birthday coincidences.
 Just celebrate, mate!

-Born this Day, three
+Born this Day, four

 Born this Day, one